-High Ropes Directors - a certification level.
-People who have trained and certified to this level are the on-site managers of the High Ropes program in the Canyon.
+High Ropes Directors - People who have trained and certified to this level are the on-site managers of the High Ropes program in the Canyon.
 They have received additional training and are competent in all areas of the High Ropes program.
 These people are trained to perform any rescues that might be needed.

-Sr. Director of Outdoor School - this is the full-time Foundation employee who is directly responsible for the management and oversight of the High Ropes program.
+Assistant Director of Adventure Rec - this is the full-time Foundation employee who is directly responsible for the management and oversight of the High Ropes program.